Apple and iOS 10.2.1 address unexpected shutdowns on iPhone 6, iPhone 6s

 My understanding is that, if a particularly processor-intensive task, such as a complex photo filter, caused a significant spike in power demand, an older battery unable to meet that demand could prompt a shutdown.
 So, by improving the advanced battery management in iOS 10.2.1, Apple has reduced the likelihood of that happening.

 Batteries do age with time and charge cycles, though.
 To help with awareness, Apple is adding a service notice to Settings > Battery in iOS 2.1.
 It's similar to the one already in place on the Mac.
-Anyone with a particularly weak battery who still experience the issue should contact AppleCare.
+Anyone with a particularly weak battery who still experiences the issue should contact AppleCare.

 You can also take steps to prevent your battery from aging prematurely.
-Apple's a set of battery best practices available.
+Apple offers a set of battery best practices available.

 In general, though, Lithium Ion doesn't like getting too hot or too cold.
-Don't leave your iPhone on your car's dash board or beneath the hot sun in summer, or in a mount if front of a hot car vent in Winter.
+Don't leave your iPhone on your car's dash board or beneath the hot sun in summer, or in a mount nf front of a hot car vent in winter.
 Likewise, don't leave it out in the ice and snow.

 Technical elements aside, I like how Apple solved for this.
 Phones are complex, but Apple controls the whole widget from atom to bit to pixel.
 Getting new diagnostics into a previous update, collecting data, figuring out the problem, and then rolling out the solution in a subsequent beta isn't just clever, it's smart.